ChieftainY2k/raspberry-garda/README.md

 * A service may interact with some input/output hardware device (like camera, audio output, temperature sensors etc.)
 * A service may publish MQTT topics or subscribe to a topic to react accordingly.
 * A service may use remote services (like external MQTT server, SMTP server, IFTTT server etc.) to get its job done (like sending emails via a SMTP server).
+* Want to know more what a service does ?
+Check out the /services directory and relevant README files

 Enjoy! :-)